-We will ensure that both the old and new BSB’s will operate for 12 months but we encourage you to advise your direct debit/credit suppliers of the change as soon as possible.
+We will ensure that both the old and new BSB’s will operate until 31st December 2013 but we encourage you to advise your direct debit/credit suppliers of the change as soon as possible.

 I tried to update my BSB and was advised that the new BSB number was invalid.
 What should I do?

 It may take time for some organisations to update details with our new BSB.
 Please let us know if you encounter any difficulties and we will contact these organisations.